 Structural Biology (MX and SAXS) underpins much of modern molecular biology and represents over 80% of the activity in the area of the Life Sciences at ESRF.
-The current facilities for Structural Biology comprise 6 dedicated end-stations (ID23-1, ID23-2, ID29, BM29, ID30A-1, ID30A-3) and 2 CRG beamlines BM14U and BM30A that make 33% of their beam-time available for peer-reviewed public access.
+The current facilities for Structural Biology comprise 6 dedicated end-stations (ID23-1, ID23-2, ID29, BM29, ID30A-1, ID30A-3) and the CRG beamline BM30A that make 33% of its beam-time available for peer-reviewed public access.
 Two further end-stations (ID30A-2 and ID30B) will also become available later.
 There are currently two main mechanisms for applying Public Access Structural Biology beam-time: Large, well-established groups requiring a significant amount of beam-time should apply for Block Allocation Group (BAG) status.
 Groups requiring beam-time for single or a small number of projects should use the MX Non-BAG proposal mechanism ("rolling access procedure")

 ILL/ESRF Joint Proposal (SANS-SAXS): see "Rolling access procedure for MX non-BAG Proposal"